AsmaaAamir/CI_PP4_A-BAKES/README.md

 8. For the Website to run we need to add Heroku Hostname to Allowed_Hosts array:

     ALLOWED_HOSTS = ["ci-pp4-a-abakes.herokuapp.com", "localhost"].

+### Media and Static File
+1. Create 3 files:
+    - Media : will contain all the Images
+    - Static : Will contain CSS and javascript
+    - Templates : Will contain all the HTML templates
+2. Create a Profile
+    - Add the below code in the profile:
+        - web: gunicorn abakes.wsgi
+3. Then in the terminal Add, Commit and Push:
+    1. git add .
+    2. git commit -m "(wrtie a comment)"
+    3. git push

 ### Local Deployment